 Milestone is There for the Long Haul & Last Mile

 While the growing strength of e-commerce has been putting pressure on the transportation industry, Milestone Trailer Leasing is committed to keeping pace with the changing market.
+Milestone is there for the long haul and last mile.

 We are committed to partnering with customers to search for more efficient ways of leasing dry van trailers.
 We can look at a dedicated trailer pool, a minimum quantity capacity guarantee, or any customized trailer solution that allows flexibility in day-to-day business.
 While the industry continues to shift toward major growth in e-commerce, Milestone is committed to supporting the companies operating in that space and building a rental or lease package to match.